department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/native-american-direct-loan.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Native American Direct Loan (NADL)
+title: Native American Direct Loan (NADL) | Veterans Affairs
+heading: Native American Direct Loan (NADL)
 display_title: Native American Direct Loan
+description: Learn if you're eligible for a Native American Direct Loan to help buy, build, or improve a home on Federal Trust Land.
+You may also be able to lower your interest rate and refinance a loan you already have.
 concurrence:
 children: housingNativeAmericanDLoan
 order: 3